-The Council recognises that long-term empty homes represent a wasted resource in an area where so many people are in housing need.
-These empty homes could be rented privately or sold for owner occupation, therefore bringing much needed homes back into the market.
+Long-term empty homes represent a wasted resource in an area where so many people are in housing need.
+These empty homes could be rented privately or sold for owner occupation, bringing much needed homes back into the market.

-The Private Sector Housing Team focuses on long-term empty homes that are falling into disrepair and where owners are unwilling to pursue a constructive solution.
+The Private Sector Housing Team focuses on long-term empty homes which are falling into disrepair and where owners are unwilling to pursue a constructive solution.
+If a property is empty and in a dilapidated state, the Council can consider action under the Law of Property Act 1925 to ensure immediate repairs are carried out to the property.
 EDMO's will be considered in these cases although there are very few properties in Tandridge that fall into this category.

 Councils can also issue Compulsory Purchase Orders to return empty homes to use, but in general, compulsory purchase powers are only used where there is a compelling need in the wider public interest.